epic-pigeon/preprocessor/README.md

 Macro preprocessor written in Java.
 Inspired by the C preprocessor but has more advanced features.
+Check program.java for an example.